Welcome to School Year 2016-2017!

 Let me share a little bit about myself.
 I grew up in Grand Rapids, Michigan, and have one brother and two sisters.
 After attending Western Michigan University, I moved to the Northern Virginia area to pursue my career.
-I started teaching 20 years ago in D.C.
+I started teaching 22 years ago in D.C.
 Public Schools where I taught second grade for three years.
 This experience was followed by two years of teaching at the Islamic Saudi Academy where I taught the English curriculum to Kindergarten and First Grade students.
 I came to Lowes Island in 1999 and have loved serving the students in this community ever since.
-I have two beautiful children, Elizabeth(12) and Marcus(11), who add much excitement to my life.
+I have two amazing kids, Elizabeth(13) and Marcus(12), who add lots of excitement to my life.

 Our educational program is a triangle involving the school, the pupil, and the parents.
 Cooperation from all three will result in a smoother transition for the student, as he/she becomes a more responsible and independent worker.